xregistry/spec/core/spec.md

     `null`, MUST be interpreted as a request to delete the attribute.
   - Excluding any Registry collection attributes, all mutable attributes specified MUST be a full serialization of the attribute.
-Any missing attribute MUST be interpreted as a request to delete the attribute.
+Any missing nested attribute MUST be interpreted as a request to delete the attribute.

 The `POST` variant MUST adhere to the following:
   - The HTTP body MUST contain a JSON map where the key MUST be the